(214) 390-7947 (Overseas Callers)

 Accommodation-Room/Food/Supervision

-You have a lot to consider when deciding to volunteer abroad, but worrying if whether you’ll be safe and well-taken care of shouldn’t be one of them.
+You have a lot to consider when deciding to volunteer abroad, but worrying whether you’ll be safe and well-taken care of shouldn’t be one of them.
 Rest easy knowing that IFRE carefully vets and manages every detail for you, and you’ll be able to focus on helping others and having an amazing time on your Costa Rica volunteer trip.

-IFRE makes sure you have a safe, clean and comfortable place to sleep, two healthy local meals a day, and we watch over you closely with our in-country staff of passionate, knowledgeable professionals.
+IFRE makes sure you have a safe, clean, and comfortable place to sleep, two healthy local meals a day, and we watch over you closely with our in-country staff of passionate, knowledgeable professionals.

-During our volunteer programs in Costa Rica, you will stay with well-screened host families.
-Our host families are socially respected and are well versed in the art of hosting international volunteers.
-Host families offer a safe home, shared rooms and bathroom facilities.
+During our volunteer programs in Costa Rica, you will stay with well-screened host families .
+Our host families are socially respected and are well-versed in the art of hosting international volunteers.
+Host families offer a safe home, shared rooms, and bathroom facilities.

-Throughout your volunteering project in Costa Rica, our local staff will stay in contact with you via face-to-face visits or via email/telephone.
+Throughout your volunteering program in Costa Rica, our local staff will stay in contact with you via face-to-face visits or via email/telephone.
 With longer placements, we visit our volunteers every two weeks (when possible) and volunteers are always welcome at the local office.
 If project placement is local, we request that volunteers stop by the office once a week to keep us posted on how they are doing with their homestay and project.
 If the project placement is further away, then our local staff members maintain communication by either email and/or phone.

 For more readings